Austerity to snuff out Ryanair's profit growth run

 Ryanair said traffic would grow by 5 percent for the second year in a row to reach 79 million in the year to March 2013.

-Ryanair’s outlook is more bearish than British peer EasyJet (EZJ.L) this month said it expected revenue to rise in the six months to September as business travelers help it to overcome higher fares.
+Ryanair’s outlook is more bearish than British peer EasyJet (EZJ.L) this month said it expected revenue to rise in the six months to September as business travellers help it to overcome higher fares.

 Higher cost rivals Air France-KLM (AIRF.PA) and Lufthansa (LHAG.DE) this month both reported results battered by the global economic slowdown and sky-high jet fuel prices.